AvanzaBank/astrix/README.md

 * service versioning
 * fault tolerance

 The design philosophy behind Astrix aligns well with the characteristics of microservices described by James Lewis and Martin Fowler (http://martinfowler.com/articles/microservices.html).
-However it's worth pointing out where the characteristics between a microservice developed using Astrix, and other microservice approaches differ:
+However, it's worth pointing out where the characteristics between a microservice developed using Astrix, and other microservice approaches differ:

 * Selected centralized governance (as opposed to fully decentralized governance)
 * Transport mechanism agnostic service consumers